stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 NAME                    AGE
 source-pvc-1560400745   1m30s
 ```
-We will also see that, The YAML for `source-pvc-1560400745` looks like using the following command,
+Let's find out the actual snapshot name that will be saved in the GCP by the following command,

 ```console
 $ kubectl get volumesnapshot source-pvc-1560400745  -n demo -o yaml